 TODO incorporate Boyd in some way (?) - maybe in discreteness

-DONE add reference to 'queer encoding'

-As queer studies scholars well know, however, there are always elements that cannot be contained within rigid categories.
-Accordingly, there are a number of projects that explore the potential of TEI for what Julia Flanders calls "queer encoding."
-The encoding of queer gender, is one interesting case study because the <person> tag, which describes persons referenced within a text, is limited to one value for gender.
-For scholars working to encode multiple or diverse sexual identities, this data structure creates obstacles.
-Pamela Caughie and Sabine Meyer, for example, attempt to encode gender identity in Man Into Woman, the life narrative of Danish painter Lili Elbe who undertook one of the first gender affirming surgeries in 1930.
-The attempt to mark up Elbe's complex gender ontology brought Caughie and Meyer against this structural limitation of the TEI which cannot accomodate plural sexual identities:
+As queer studies scholars well know, however, some textual elements cannot be contained within rigid categories.
+Accordingly, there are a number of projects that explore the potential of TEI for "queer encoding,” like the encoding of queer gender.
+Here, the TEI data structure obstacles for scholars working to encode multiple or diverse sexual identities, because the <person> tag, which describes persons referenced within a text, is limited to one value for gender.
+Pamela Caughie and Sabine Meyer, for example, use the TEI to work with Man Into Woman, the life narrative of Danish painter Lili Elbe who undertook one of the first gender affirming surgeries in 1930.
+The attempt to mark up Elbe's complex gender ontology brought Caughie and Meyer against this structural limitation of the TEI: